 - whether or not the young carer wishes to continue caring

-Where a young carer’s eligible needs are identified as requiring support, local councils will have a duty to provide support directly to the young carer or demonstrate that the ‘cared for person’s’ assessment has provided adequate care and support to prevent inappropriate care being required from the young carer.
+Where a young carer’s eligible needs are identified as requiring support, local councils will have a duty to provide support directly to the young carer or demonstrate that the ‘cared for person's assessment has provided adequate care and support to prevent inappropriate care from being required from the young carer.

 Combining work and caring can be stressful.
 Whether you're working because you're dependent on your income to support your family or because you love your job and want to build a career, caring for a family member or friend at the same time can make it difficult to focus on your job fully.
 You are not alone 5 million people in the UK are juggling caring responsibilities with work.
-It is important you know your rights:
+You must know your rights:

 Carers UK has put together a new short film series, Ally, Jane and Niki discuss how flexible working has helped them balance work with caring and offer their tips on how to start the discussion with an employer.
 Watch the first in the series here:

 For further information about your general rights, see the gov.uk website.

 As a working carer, you might need a range of support in the workplace, and often different levels of support at different times.
 Skills for Care have produced a helpful guide on Balancing Work and Care which is well worth a read, download the carer's guide: